William R. Perl: Post-War and Malmedy Massacre trial

 Perl was a chief interrogator during the Malmedy massacre trial, where Col. Joachim Peiper and other members of the Waffen-SS were prosecuted for the murder of American prisoners of war at Malmedy, Belgium in December 1944.
-Together with Raphael Shumacker, Robert E. Byrne, Morris Ellowitz, Harry Thon and Joseph Kirschbaum, Perl was later criticized because of torture at the interrogations.
+Together with Raphael Shumacker, Robert E. Byrne, Morris Ellowitz, Harry Thon and Joseph Kirschbaum, Perl was criticized for alleged torture at the interrogations, albeit these claims were later disproven.

 The Perls settled in the United States with their two sons, Raphael and Solomon.
 Perl continued his study of psychology at Columbia University and then served as an army psychologist until his retirement with the rank of Lt.
 Colonel in 1966.

 Jewish Defense League activity

 Perl became the leader of the Washington, D.C. branch of the Jewish Defense League in the 1970s, and received international media attention for his protests against persecution of Jews by the Soviet Union.
 He organized demonstrations outside and inside the Soviet Embassy and at public events involving Soviet officials.
-He was arrested and convicted by a Federal jury in Baltimore in November 1976 for conspiring to shoot out the windows of the apartments of two Soviet Embassy officials in Hyattsville, Maryland.
+He was arrested and convicted by a federal jury in Baltimore in November 1976 for conspiring to shoot out the windows of the apartments of two Soviet Embassy officials in Hyattsville, Maryland.
+He received a 2-year suspended sentence, placed on probation for three years, and fined $12,000.